Ashtanga Yoga Teacher Training

 The Sanskrit names of the postures are explained elaborately and how to teach an Ashtanga Yoga Led class effectively is evaluated in detail.
 The benefits of the specific sequencing and the principles of Vinyasa (the movements between postures), Ujjayi Pranayama (the sound-induced breath), Drishti (the gaze) and Bandhas (the three locks or seals) are included as essential elements of the practice and teaching of Ashtanga Yoga during the course.

 The most significant and hardest aspect of Ashtanga vinyasa Tradition is its Vinyasa Krama.
 There is a specific count for every asana.
-As you deepen your Ashtanga Practice, you are required to know what are the Vinyasa counts for Padangusthasana or Padahastrasana etc. This is one dimension of Ashtanga Practice, which even many Ashtanga Teachers find it harder to understand.
+During the trainng, we work on exploring Vinyasa Counts of every asana of primary series.

 We will have an introduction to Yoga anatomy, in which we will discuss the anatomical aspects of Yoga practice.
 It is important to know how to engage/relax the muscles, deepening the stretches yet not injuring ourselves physically and so on.
-It is also important to understand the structure of our respiration to improve the quality of the breathing by pranayama techniques.
-A whole new world of Yoga Anatomy which improves the quality of our Yoga practice will be explored during the Yoga anatomy sessions.
+It is also important to understand the structure of our respiration to improve the quality of breathing by pranayama techniques.

 Philosophical sessions covers variety of fundamentals such as Yoga Sutras, Nadis, Chakras, origin-evolution of Yoga Philosophy etc.